Sheila Bromberg: Career

 Bromberg played harp in the London Philharmonic Orchestra, the Royal Philharmonic Orchestra, the BBC Concert Orchestra and the Royal Liverpool Philharmonic.
 She also performed in the orchestra for the London run of the musical Phantom of the Opera.
 She played harp on the soundtracks of two James Bond films in the 1960s, Dr. No and Goldfinger.
 In addition, she earned regular wages as a session musician for popular artists such as Frank Sinatra, Bing Crosby, the Bee Gees, Dusty Springfield, and Sammy Davis Jr.

 In March 1967 Bromberg, then a single mother with two small children, was hired at Abbey Road studios in London to play harp on the recording of "She's Leaving Home", one of the songs on the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album.
-This made her the second woman to appear on a Beatles song, the first having been Joy Hall, mistakenly credited as "John" Hall, who a number of weeks earlier had played cello on "Strawberry Fields Forever".
+This made her the second woman to perform on a Beatles song, the first having been Joy Hall, mistakenly credited as "John" Hall, who a number of weeks earlier had played cello on "Strawberry Fields Forever".
 Her playing on the song has been said to "define the piece".
 Bromberg and the orchestra went through three hours of takes until midnight, and when the album came out she realized McCartney had used her first take.
 She said later that she found it "a little bizarre" that she became known for four bars of music.
 In 2011 she told the BBC that she was "very proud to have been part of it".

 Bromberg was a member of the BBC's Top of the Pops orchestra in the 1960s and 1970s.
 Top of the Pops was considered to be England's most popular music television programme at the time.
 She played the signature introduction on the recording of "Boogie Nights", a hit single in 1976 by the disco band Heatwave.
 Bromberg was an orchestra regular on the highly rated British television show Morecambe and Wise.
 She performed in many TV commercials as well as in a Monty Python's Flying Circus sketch, in which she played the harp in a wheelbarrow.
 In retirement she taught harp and piano, and trained to use music to help children with mental disabilities.
 In 2011 she was reported to be living at Rock Hill in Chipping Norton, Oxfordshire.
 In 2013, aged 84, she was living and teaching music in the village of Lane End, Buckinghamshire.